Wim Jansen: Personal life and death

 Jansen was given a Latin name, as is the custom for Dutch Catholics, because his family lived with Catholics in the first year of his life.
 He and his family were not religious, and he would practice kicking a ball at a pole on Sundays while all his neighbours were at church.
 As a child, he lived on the same street (Bloklandstraat) as Feyenoord teammate Coen Moulijn.

 Jansen lived in Hendrik-Ido-Ambacht from the 1970s.
 In late 2021, he released the biography Meesterbrein ("Mastermind"), written alongside Yoeri van den Busken.
 At the same time, he announced he had been diagnosed with dementia.

 Jansen died on 25 January 2022 at the age of 75.
 His funeral was held four days later at Feyenoord's De Kuip stadium.
-In January 2024, his son revealed Jansen died by assisted suicide.
+In January 2024, his son revealed that Jansen died by euthanasia.